naxomi/naxomi/README.md

 ## :computer: Personal projects

-### 1. Flutter development : Building a cross-platform app for a teacher.

-It's still the beginning of the project.
-I'm learning how to properly use Flutter and Dart.
-I don't plan on making the project or the code public at the moment as the idea could be stolen otherwise.
-I might do it when the project will be more advanced.

-**Books I use :**

-- _Beginning App Development with Flutter_ |---| Rap Payne
-- _Flutter Cookbook Over 100 proven techniques and solutions for app development with Flutter 2.2 and Dart_ |---| Simone
-  Alessandria, Brian Kayfitz

-### 2. Java best practices
+### 1. Java best practices

 We are currently using Java in our **"Algorithms and Data Structures"** class, and I want to code the correct way.
-That's why I'm trying to learn the best practices, how to comment correctly my code to be able to create JavaDocs, how to do unit testing (with Junit5) or how to build correctly the structure of my code.
+That's why I'm trying to learn the best practices, how to comment correctly my code to be able to create JavaDocs, how to do unit testing (with Junit5 and Mockito) or how to build correctly the structure of my code.

 **Books I use :**